Find, measure, or monitor an

 Look for fluid buildup in the

-abdominal cavity (ascites).
+belly cavity.
+This problem is called ascites.
 An ultrasound also may be done to guide the

 How To Prepare